<< YCBA Home Yale Center for British Art Yale Center for British Art << YCBA Home

 Melinda Ruth McCurdy, An 18th-Century Star in Stripes, http://huntingtonblogs.org/2018/01/an-18th-century-star-in-stripes/ , Verso Huntington Blogs, January 31, 2018, Available Online

 John McDonald, A Feast of Mellon, Sydney Morning Herald, May 9, 1998, p.
-14, Film An Sy25 (SML) Also Available Online (Factiva database) [ORBIS]
+14, ProQuest News & Newspapers : Global Newsstream [ORBIS]

-Mr Paul Mellon, Reflections in a silver spoon, a memoir , W. Morrow, New York, 1992, pp. 281, 291, N5220 M552 1992 (YCBA) [YCBA]
+Mr Paul Mellon, Reflections in a silver spoon : a memoir, , W. Morrow, New York, 1992, pp. 281, 291, N5220 M552 1992 (YCBA) [YCBA]

 Amy Meyers, My Favourite Painting: Amy Meyers, , Country Life, May 13, 2016, https://www.countrylife.co.uk/luxury/art-and-antiques/my-favourite-painting-amy-meyers-86337 [Website]